nahla-nee/cutils/docs/cliOptions.md

 # cliOptions

-A struct, with helper functions to quickly, and easily identify what cli options have been passed to the program.
+A struct, with helper functions to quickly, and easily identify what options have been passed to the program.

 ## Struct

 `shortFlag` The short version of the cli option to test for.
 If set to `NULL` it will be ignored.

 `longFlag` the long version of the cli option to test for.
 If set to `NULL` it will be ignored.

-`index` Index into argv that matches the last occurance of the flag, otherwise it will be -1.
+`index` out parameter, index into argv that matches the last occurance of the flag, otherwise it will be -1.

 ```c
 typedef struct cutilsCliOption{